Sphinkie/Robot-Bonbons/docs/index.md

-# Robot à Bonbons

-An Arduino-based and *papier-maché* robot will distribute candies during birthday parties.
+This Arduino-based and *papier-maché* robot will distribute candies during birthday parties.

 **Approach your hand** from the detector on the right side, the robot will emit some D2R2-like blips and a candy will roll down to the basket.

 With the **rear button**, you can choose different colors for the side light.

 ![Front view](images/Robot-Bonbons-LR-front.png)
 ![Rear view](images/Robot-Bonbons-LR-rear.png)